nhejazi/nhejazi/README.md

 # :wave: Hey, I'm Nima

-- :hammer_and_wrench: I work on statistical methodology and develop software packages for (nonparametric) causal inference.
+- :hammer_and_wrench: I work on statistical methodology and develop software for nonparametric/computational causal inference.
-- :man_technologist: I'm looking for postdoctoral/industry opportunities in
-  causal inference and statistical machine learning.
+- :man_technologist: I'm looking for postdoctoral or industry opportunities that mix causal inference with statistical machine learning.
 - :computer: Looking for software tools for causal machine learning?
 Check out our [`tlverse` software ecosystem](https://github.com/tlverse)!
 - :mailbox: Feel free to reach out to me [on